Buffalo Seminary

-Buffalo Seminary (SEM) is an independent, private, college preparatory day and boarding school for girls in Buffalo, New York, United States.
-SEM is secular and non-uniform.
+Buffalo Seminary (SEM) is an independent, private, college preparatory day and boarding school for girls in Buffalo, New York.

 Accreditations and memberships

-SEM is an accredited member of the National Association of Independent Schools (NAIS), the New York State Association of Independent Schools (NYSAIS), The Association of Boarding Schools (TABS), the Small Boarding School Association (SBSA), the National Coalition of Girls' Schools (NCGS) and Online School for Girls (OSG).
+SEM is an accredited member of the National Association of Independent Schools, the New York State Association of Independent Schools, The Association of Boarding Schools, the Small Boarding School Association, the National Coalition of Girls' Schools, and Online School for Girls.
 As an independent school, SEM is not confined by the guidelines established by the New York State Board of Regents.
 SEM is a Committed Steinway Select School.
-As a nonprofit, SEM is rated Gold level by Guidestar.

 History

-Founded in 1851, SEM is among the oldest schools for girls in the United States - it is the sixth oldest.
-It is Western New York's oldest school for boys or girls; in New York State, including New York City, only one girls' school is older.
+Founded in 1851, SEM is the sixth oldest school for girls in the United States and the second oldest in New York state.
 The school was originally named The Buffalo Female Academy and has maintained an all-female student body.
-Its original, unflagging and prescient mission was to provide an exceptional education for young women, to prepare them to engage productively with the world.
+Its original mission was to provide an exceptional education for young women, to prepare them to engage productively with the world.
 Originally, it offered education for young girls from kindergarten through sophomore year in college and had boarding.
 In 1889, the school adopted its current name, Buffalo Seminary.
-In the 19th century, schools for girls were commonly called "academies," and interestingly, many were also renamed to seminary.

 Graduates of SEM founded the Twentieth Century Club in the late 1800s. one of the oldest private women's clubs in the United States, which is on the National Register of Historic Places.